YasmineBB/cycle-changes-tracker/README.md

 Upon the user selecting (Y) to being on their period, they are then presented with a selection of questions related to their menstrual phase.

 They are asked questions regarding the level of pain and flow they are experiencing and whether they have experienced that level before.
-At each question the user input is validated, and error messages are presented if the wrong data is input.
+At each question the user input is validated, and error messages are presented if an incorrect response is input.

 ![Error1](./assets/README%20screenshots/error-example-mp.png)

 #### Any Other Phase Symptoms Tracker

 Upon selecting 'N' to being on their period, the user is provided a sequence of questions related to any other symptoms they may be experiencing.
 I have included only two of the many symptoms women can experience, which are regarding spotting and pain.
-The user is asked if they are experiencing and pain or spotting and if they have experienced those things before.
+The user is asked if they are experiencing any pain or spotting and if they have experienced those things before at that stage.

-The data from both sequences of questions are then sent to the worksheet.
+The data from both sequences of questions are then sent to the relevant worksheet.

+Both of these sequences of questions address the first time user goal: *"I want to be asked questions related to the symptoms I experience during my cycle."* As well as the returning user goal: *"I want to be able to log my symptoms intuitively."*

 #### View Your Symptoms